 Services such as MindMyHouse match pet-loving house sitters with families across the globe who need temporary house-sitting help.
-It allows travelers to stay at their vacation destination on the skinny in exchange for watering houseplants and walking Fido.
+It allows travellers to stay at their vacation destination on the skinny in exchange for watering houseplants and walking Fido.
 If you don’t mind adding a chore or two while you’re away, this option can help you live for two weeks in Paris for a fraction of what you’d pay in hotel fees.

-In addition, services such as VRBO and Airbnb offer wanna-be travelers an opportunity to earn extra cash if they have a spare bedroom or two in their home.
-Savvy travelers seek these services to find lower-cost fares, especially for business-related travels.
+In addition, services such as VRBO and Airbnb offer wanna-be travellers an opportunity to earn extra cash if they have a spare bedroom or two in their home.
+Savvy travellers seek these services to find lower-cost fares, especially for business-related travels.
 As a bonus, opening one’s home to strangers allows for exposure to those of different cultures, and may even inspire travels to a destination not previously considered.

 Sign up to Airbnb and book your stay to get FREE TRAVEL CREDITS on your stay anywhere in the world.

 Have a favourite airline or hotel chain?
 Make sure to like and follow them on social media to take optimal advantage of last-minute travel bargains.

 Often, when hotels and flights have many openings remaining, they’ll advertise flash sales on social media.
 These budget-friendly sales go fast, so connecting on social media allows smart travellers to receive alerts the moment the unsold rooms or seats go up for sale on the cheap.